daveposh/change_submission/PEER_REVIEW_IMPLEMENTATION.md

 ## Overview

-The Freshworks FDK Change Management Application implements a risk-based approval workflow with automated state transitions.
-Changes with risk scores of 8 or higher (Medium and High risk) enter a "Pending Review" state and require peer review coordination before moving to the approval phase.
-Upon peer review completion, the Freshservice workflow automator automatically transitions the change to "Pending Approval" status and releases approval tickets to technical owners and/or CAB members.
+The Freshworks FDK Change Management Application implements a risk-based approval workflow with automated state transitions. **All changes, regardless of risk level (Low, Medium, High), require peer review coordination before moving to the approval phase.** Upon peer review completion, the Freshservice workflow automator automatically transitions the change to "Pending Approval" status and releases approval tickets to technical owners and/or CAB members as appropriate.

 ## Risk Threshold Logic